Key Takeaways

 |---|---|---|---|---|---|

-The common thread: every campaign produced organic traffic that would have cost significantly more to acquire (and maintain) through paid channels.
+The common thread: every link building campaign produced organic traffic that would have cost significantly more to acquire (and maintain) through paid channels.
 Qooper's story is especially instructive — they'd already invested in content creation, so the link building investment was the only incremental cost.
-The ROI was effectively infinite on the content side because the pages were already built.
-The links turned dormant assets into revenue-generating pages.
+The high quality links turned dormant assets into revenue-generating service pages.
+Link quality, content strength, and alignment with revenue-driving pages are crucial for achieving high ROI in link building.

 Link Building ROI vs. PPC ROI: The Compounding Advantage

 This is the most misunderstood aspect of link building economics.
-Here's why the comparison matters:
+Building links creates an asset that appreciates — paid ads create a rental that depreciates.
+Here's how the comparison plays out across key metrics:

 | Factor | Link Building | PPC (Google Ads) |